-If to the Company: Duluth, Georgia 30097
+Duluth, Georgia 30097

-Craig Monaghan
+If to Executive: Craig Monaghan

-To the most recent address and facsimile number, if applicable, of Executive set forth in the personnel

-If to Executive: records of the Company.
+To the most recent address and facsimile number, if applicable, of Executive set forth in the personnel records of the Company.

 Notices delivered in person shall be effective on the date of delivery.
 Notices delivered by mail as aforesaid shall be effective upon the third calendar day subsequent to the postmark date hereof.
 Notices made electronically shall be effective on the day they are made.